Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects

 The comparison between the mass density $\rho_M$ and the energy density $\rho_E$ is shown in Fig.~\ref{fig:rho vs Ttt}, highlighting the limitation of using $\rho_M$ as a substitute for $\rho_E$ when determining the metric under the influence of DM.
 In the vicinity of the DM spike, particles influenced by the BH exhibit both high density and non-negligible kinetic energy.
 Consequently, a substantial portion of the energy sourcing the gravitational field is carried in this kinetic form.
-Fig.~\ref{fig:rho vs Ttt} shows that the peak value of $\rho_E$ is approximately 1.50 times that of $\rho_M$, indicating that about 50\% of the energy density in the spike manifests as kinetic energy of the DM particles.
+Figure~\ref{fig:rho vs Ttt} shows that the peak value of $\rho_E$ is approximately 1.50 times that of $\rho_M$, indicating that about 50\% of the energy density in the spike manifests as kinetic energy of the DM particles.
 Beyond the spike, the difference between the two densities diminishes rapidly, as the maximum velocity of bound particles in the far region becomes increasingly small (with the specific relativistic energy approaching unity).
-This behavior is consistent with the analysis of the radial potential Eq.~(\ref{eq:effective potential}) in Sect.~\ref{section DM spike}.
+This behavior is consistent with the analysis of the radial potential Eq.~(\ref{eq:effective potential}) in Sec.~\ref{section DM spike}.

-We present the deviation of numerical metric functions \( g(r) \) and \( m(r) \), from their Schwarzschild counterparts (\( g_{\textrm{Sch}}, \ m_{\textrm{Sch}} \)) around the spike (\( r_{H} \leq r \leq 10^2 \)) in the left panels of Fig.~\ref{fig:delta and ratio}.
-The upper left panel shows that the modified metric function \( g(r) \) exhibits a slight but yet distinct deviation (the blue line) from the Schwarzschild case, on the order of \( 10^{-7} \)-\( 10^{-6} \).
+We present the deviation (the blue dashed line) of numerical metric functions \( h(r) \) and \( m(r) \), from their Schwarzschild counterparts (\( h_{\textrm{Sch}}, \ m_{\textrm{Sch}} \)) around the spike (\( r_{H} \leq r \leq 10^2 \)) in the upper panels of Fig.~\ref{fig:delta and ratio}.
+The upper left panel shows that the modified metric function \( h(r) \) exhibits a slight but yet distinct deviation (the blue dashed line) from the Schwarzschild case, on the order of \( 10^{-8} \)-\( 10^{-6} \) around the middle region ($10<r<10^2$).
 Notably, the magnitude of this deviation exceeds that of the energy-momentum tensor itself.
-The deviation of mass function \( m(r) \), shown by the red line in the bottom left panel, reveals a more pronounced difference from the Schwarzschild solution, with deviations of order \( 10^{-5} \).
+The deviation of mass function \( m(r) \), shown by the blue dashed line in the upper right panel, reveals a more pronounced difference from the Schwarzschild solution, with deviations of order \( 10^{-5} \) around the middle region.